In primary school, my teacher would always ask our class this one question,

-And so by then, I pretended to be a teacher in front of my invisible class where no one can judge or look at me strangely.
+By then, I pretended to be a teacher in front of my “invisible classroom” (where no one can judge or look at me strangely).

-By then, my mum bought print A4 paper, so I pretended that they were worksheets for kids to write on.
+Later on, my mum bought me print A4 paper and I pretended that they were worksheets for kids to write on.

 What about a Fashion designer?

-I was so inspired by designer clothing in the front of shopping mall windows that I wanted to become a fashion designer and create clothes for those skinny runway models and create my own clothing designer brands.
+I was so inspired by designer clothing in shopping mall windows that I wanted to become a fashion designer and create clothes for those runway models and create my own clothing designer brands.

-But all that shattered when I realised how much hard time and work it takes just to make a character move and detailed the designs.
+However, all of that shattered when I realised how much hard time and work it takes just to make a character move and design the details.

 That’s when I got into my Kpop scene.